HZE ion: Health concerns of HZE ions

 Although HZE ions make up a small proportion of cosmic rays, their high charge and high energies cause them to contribute significantly to the overall biological impact of cosmic rays, making them as significant as protons in regard to biological impact.
 The most dangerous GCRs are heavy ionized nuclei such as Fe^{26+}, an iron nucleus with a charge of +26 e.
 Such heavy particles are "much more energetic (millions of MeV) than typical protons accelerated by solar flares (tens to hundreds of MeV)".
 HZE ions can therefore penetrate through thick layers of shielding and body tissue, "breaking the strands of DNA molecules, damaging genes and killing cells".

 For HZE ions that originate from solar particle events (SPEs), there is only a small contribution toward a person's absorbed dose of radiation.
 During a SPE, there is such a small amount of heavy ions generated that their effects are limited.
-Their energies per atomic mass unit are all significantly less than protons found in the same SPE, meaning that protons are by far the largest contribution to astronaut body exposure during SPEs.
+Their energies per dalton are all significantly less than for protons found in the same SPE, meaning that protons are by far the largest contribution to astronaut body exposure during SPEs.